1994–95 NASCAR SuperTruck Series exhibition races: NASCAR Supertruck 25 (1995)

-Following the end of the 1995 NASCAR SuperTruck Series season, the series held a 25-lap exhibition race at the newly-opened Homestead Motorsports Complex.
+Following the end of the 1995 NASCAR SuperTruck Series season, the series held a 25-lap exhibition race at the newly-opened Homestead–Miami Speedway.
 At the time, the track resembled a smaller Indianapolis Motor Speedway and was praised by series champion Mike Skinner.
 As trucks weren't as aerodynamic as regular stock cars, he commented, drivers had to be more cautious entering the turns.

 Pole-sitter Jimmy Hensley led the first two laps before Skinner took the lead.
 Skinner led until lap 12, when the competition caution was waved, and Geoff Bodine claimed first.
 Bodine led for three laps, followed by Skinner leading for a lap, then Butch Miller for two laps.
 Bodine took the lead from Miller on lap 19, and led all but one of the final seven laps (Skinner led lap 22) to beat Skinner by 0.1 seconds.
 Ernie Irvan, who had failed to qualify for the Busch Series race, finished third.

 The track was added to the 1996 NASCAR Craftsman Truck Series schedule as the opening race.